tjmahr/dissertation/docs/22-aim2-methods.md

-(ref:aim2-real-word-spaghetti) Empirical word recognition growth curves from each year of the study for the real word condition.
+(ref:aim2-real-word-spaghetti) Empirical word recognition growth curves for the real words.
 Each line represents an individual child's proportion of looks to the target image over time.
 The heavy lines are the averages of the lines for each year.
 Only the steep, upward growth curves from unfamiliar-initial trials are analyzed.

+(ref:aim2-real-word-spaghetti-scap) Empirical word recognition growth curves for the real words.

-(ref:aim2-nonword-spaghetti) Empirical word recognition growth curves for nonword condition.
+(ref:aim2-nonword-spaghetti) Empirical word recognition growth curves for the nonwords.
 Only the steep, downward growth curves from familiar-initial trials are analyzed.

+(ref:aim2-nonword-spaghetti-scap) Empirical word recognition growth curves for the nonwords.

-(ref:aim2-mispronunciation-spaghetti) Empirical word recognition growth curves for mispronunciation condition.
-Both types of curves analyzed.
+(ref:aim2-mispronunciation-spaghetti) Empirical word recognition growth curves for the mispronunciations.
+Both types of curves are analyzed.

+(ref:aim2-mispronunciation-spaghetti-scap) Empirical word recognition growth curves for the mispronunciations.